leomaurodesenv/vanilla-require/README.md

 The Node and npm have an incredible system for the inclusion of packages, made by `require`.
 However, to use packages one must export their modules, through `module.exports`.
 Yet, it is not possible to use these packages on simple web pages because the web browser does not recognize the `module.exports`.

-This package allows you to develop simple classes to the web and export them in Node as a module.
-In this sense, you can use your classes in the web browser and in the Node, using the `vanilla-require` package.
+This package allows you to develop simple classes to the web and export them to Node script as a module.
+In this sense, you can use your classes in the web browser and in the Node script, using the `vanilla-require` package.

 [Vanilla JS](http://vanilla-js.com/): pure Javascript.